ElDuke717/react-gallery-app/README.md

 ## General Notes

-Please note that this project is built from both stateless and stateful components.
+This project is built from both stateless and stateful components.
 State is used independently in the `App.js` component and the `SearchForm.js` component.

 The `NotFound` component will show up if a Flickr API query comes back without results.
 This can be challenging to find as Flickr has many photos - typing in the query "norwegian toothpaste" or "rusty sailboats" will have no result and show the `NotFound` component.